-If you plan to use GEOS-Chem or HEMCO on a shared computational cluster (e.g. at a university or research institution), then there is a good chance that your IT staff will have already installed several of the required libraries.
+If you plan to use GEOS-Chem or HEMCO on a shared computational cluster (e.g. at a university or research institution), then there is a good chance that your IT staff will have already installed several of the required software dependencis.

-Depending on your system's setup, there are a few different ways in which you can make these libraries available for use in your computational environment.
-These are described in the following sections:
+Depending on your system's setup, there are a few different ways in which you can activate these software pacakges in your computational environment, as shown below.

-3.2.1 Check if libraries are available as modules
+3.2.1 1.
+Check if libraries are available as modules